d3rky/pyday2022-bcn/docs/instruction.md

     But does it mean that the code doesn't contain bugs?
 Even if the displayed coverage is collected by branches?

 1. For sure, no!
-Let's now try to fuzz it and see what additional bugs can we found in this code!
+Let's now try to fuzz it and see what additional bugs can you find in this code!
 Open the file `fuzz_drf_example/fuzz.py` in your editor and let's write some code!

-1. Here in the file you can see prepared code to run the fuzzer.
+1. Here in the file you can see the prepared code to run the fuzzer.
 But I also instrument and configure properly the Django itself
     ```
     os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'fuzz_drf_example.settings')

-    # instrumentation of the imports, it will automatically instrument everythin, including
+    # instrumentation of the imports, it will automatically instrument everything, including
     # your account application
     with atheris.instrument_imports():
         import django